 Why Use a Canister Vacuum?

-When it comes to cleaning large houses, a canister vacuum is your best bet.
-In overall vacuuming performance, they're comparable to upright vacuums, and they excel at the most difficult tasks.
+When it comes to cleaning large houses, a canister vacuum is a good option.
+In overall vacuuming performance, many are comparable to upright vacuums, and they excel at the most difficult tasks.
 Canister vacuum cleaners are easier to maneuver around, and with long, adjustable hoses, they are versatile enough for cleaning stairs, upholstery and drapes.
 Most are excellent at cleaning bare floors but struggle with carpet.
 However, the best canister vacuums are powerful enough to dig into thick carpets without a lot of extra work.

 Most full-sized canister vacuums are heavier than uprights and, overall, more expensive.
-The canister rolls around on wheels, so finding a vacuum with high clearance and smooth wheel movement is a must.
-If you have a midsized house or apartment, consider an upright vacuum instead.
-Check out our rankings of the best uprights.
-For more information, you can see the vacuum cleaners we tested in action and learn more from our articles on canister vacuum cleaners.
+The canister rolls around on wheels and has a long reach for cleaning jobs high and low.
+Uprights are sometimes a little less versatile but many now have a fairly long reach too and lots of attachments.
+If you prefer an upright vacuum, check out our rankings of the best uprights.
+For more information, read our articles on canister vacuum cleaners.

 Canister Vacuums: What We Tested, What We Found

 For convenience, we ran these lightweight canister vacuums through a series of maneuverability tests and created a subjective percentage score.
 We gave high scores to vacuums that did better moving up and down levels, turning in tight radiuses, and reaching hard-to-clean areas.
-The weights of the vacuums reflect our in-house measurements, not those provided by the manufacturers.
 We also checked the volume of the vacuums in decibels, scoring high for quiet performance.
 Bagless canister vacuums are powerful and tend to be loud, especially on hardwood.

 What Else Is Important in Selecting a Canister Vacuum?